arunoda/meteor-streams/_posts/2013-03-28-communication-patterns.md

 ## Streaming Public Page

-With this setup we can send a stream of messages to each connected clients.
+With this setup, we can send a stream of messages to each connected clients.
 You can create streaming content page like **Twitter Home** with this.

-add following content to `streaming.js`
+Add following content to `streaming.js`

     stream = new Meteor.Stream('public');